Better, Faster, Stronger Sequence Tagging Constituent Parsers: Methods

 \section{Methods}

 We describe the methods introduced in this work, motivated by current limitations of existing sequence tagging models, which are first reviewed.
-The source code will be released shortly and a link will be provided with a forthcoming version of this manuscript.
+The source code can be found as a part of \url{https://github.com/aghie/tree2labels}.